RoboJackets/software-training-old/projects/week_3/Instructions.md

 1. ComputeLogProb

    This function computes the probability of a given particle being our true location based on the model's current measurement.
-It takes in the particle, and returns the log of the probability.
+It takes in the particle, and returns the log of the exponential section of the Gaussian probability density function.

 1. ComputeLogNormalizer

-   This function computes the normalizer for our sensor model probabilities. **TODO Insert more explanation here**
+   This function computes the normalizer for our sensor model probabilities.
+This method will handle the parts of the Gaussian distribution's probability density function that do not depend on the measurement.

 1. IsMeasurementAvailable